- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 Does IDG get paid on a single invoice from SAP to distribute inaccurate information, or are there separate invoices per month?
 There are invoices; the only question is whether SAP is invoiced separately per IDG publication.

-Thoroughly evaluating the inaccurate statements made by SAP would be a separate article, so that I will leave it there for now.
+Thoroughly evaluating the inaccurate statements made by SAP would be a separate article, so I will leave it there for now.